 Alternatives were initially screened based on OPA-defined criteria and then an environmental assessment was conducted to determine the type and severity of potential environmental impacts that might result from the alternatives.
-As stated in the Final PDARP/PEIS, the No Action Alternative "does not meet the purpose and need for restoration of injured resources and services" and therefore, was not identified as a preferred alternative.
-26 The OPA and NEPA analyses demonstrated that the other three action alternatives would provide benefits to the physical environment, biological environment, and human uses and socioeconomics resources without causing major adverse impacts.
+As stated in the Final PDARP/PEIS, the No Action Alternative "does not meet the purpose and need for restoration of injured resources and services" and therefore, was not identified as a preferred alternative.26 The OPA and NEPA analyses demonstrated that the other three action alternatives would provide benefits to the physical environment, biological environment, and human uses and socioeconomics resources without causing major adverse impacts.
 The FL TIG considered the evaluation of both the OPA-defined criteria and the environmental assessment conducted pursuant to NEPA when identifying a preferred alternative for implementation in this Phase V.2 RP/SEA.
-Based on the OPA and NEPA evaluations, the FL TIG identified the Salinas Park Addition as the preferred alternative proposed for implementation.
-Alternatives not proposed as preferred in this
+Based on the OPA and NEPA evaluations, the FL TIG identified the Salinas Park Addition as the preferred alternative and selected it for implementation in this second phase of the Florida Coastal Access Project.
+Alternatives not identified as preferred in this Phase V.2 RP/SEA could be identified as preferred in future restoration planning.
+A summary of environmental consequences of the alternatives evaluated in this document is provided in Table 4-9.